slonigiraf/whitepaper/slonigiraf/ENG.md

 ### If We Know That Student Lost Money - What Happened?

 We have calculated the likelihood of a student losing money while acquiring a skill.
 If we know that the student has already incurred a loss, can we determine the cause?
-The answer is "No", but we can present the probabilities of various scenarios.
-It's more probable that the student was a tutor of 0 mentees, since the probability of assuming that role and losing money is 0.5 (refer to the last column in Table 5).
+The answer is "No," but we can present the probabilities of various scenarios.
+It's more probable that the student was a tutor of 0 mentees since the probability of assuming that role and losing money is 0.5 (refer to the last column in Table 5).
 This 0.5 value [accounts](https://calcworkshop.com/probability/bayes-theorem/) for the majority of the total 0.629 probability of losing money, occurring in 0.794876771 of negative cases:

 $0.5 / 0.62902832 = 0.794876771$

-All such shares are calculated and represented in a table 6.
+All such shares are calculated and represented in Table 6.

 **Table 6**